clinical-meteor/cookbook/cookbook/webstorm.md

 ## WebStorm IDE

 **Note:  WebStorm is no longer the Meteor-Cookbook recommended Editor or Development Environment.**
 We now recommend [Atom.io](http://www.atom.io) since it's a pure-javascript editor, meaning we can extend the Meteor Isomorphic API to the Editor.
 For an early preview, check out [Meteor API for Atom Editor](https://github.com/awatson1978/meteor-api).
+Also, this page is now outdated with the release of WebStorm 9.

 ================================================
 #### Version